ricardoquesada/c64-misc/README.md

-# 64 tips'n tricks
+# C= 64 tests

-In this repo I'll put the different tips and tricks that I'm learning.
+In this repo I'll put my tests.
+Basically little programs that do little things.

-Don't expect cutting-edge stuff.
-Only basic tips'n tricks that I find useful to create games

 I'm using ca65 (from cc65) for all the tests.
 Download it from here: